The Gulfstream G650 is the fastest large-cabin jet, but not by much…

 Using data supplied by Conklin & deDecker, Private Jet Card Comparisons estimates on a 2,500-mile flight – the distance between New York and Los Angeles – the type of large cabin jet you select for the trip could mean as much as a half hour difference in flight time.

 The fastest large-cabin private jets are the Gulfstream G650/650ER (594 mph maximum cruise speed), Bombardier Global Express XRS/6000/5000 (588 mph), Gulfstream G550/V/500 (585 mph), Bombardier Global Express (581 mph), and Dassault Falcon 8X (581 mph).
 Close behind, clocking a maximum cruising speed of 575 mph, are the Gulfstream GIV/IVSP/450/350/300 and related series, plus the Dassault Falcon 900 series.

 When buying a jet card, programs typically sell time either in a category, for example, large jets or with the ability to select a specific aircraft when you are buying or, in some cases, if it’s an operator from their fleet per trip.

 There is only one jet card program we have found that offers guaranteed access with fixed one-way rates to the G650, Denver-based OneFlight International where you will pay $15,921 per hour plus 7.5% Federal Excise Tax (FET).
 VistaJet offers the Global Express 5000 and 6000 as part of its jet card membership called the Program.

 The fastest large-cabin jet card options

 If you want a Gulfstream G450/IVSP series, there are several options.
 NetJets sells 25 and 50-hour Marquis Jet cards on the type, as does Clay Lacy, Magellan Jets, OneFlight International, ProspAir, and Star Jets International.

-While comparing performance such as maximum speeds can be interesting and fun, keep in mind that when it comes time to actually fly, paper advantages can evaporate if you are held on the ground or slowed up inflight by air traffic controller or need to vector around weather.
-During climb and descent jets are not flying at maximum speeds and in congested areas after takeoff and on approach you will like find yourself in an aerial parade of aircraft everyone flying at the same speed.
+While comparing performance such as maximum speeds can be interesting and fun, keep in mind that when it comes time to actually fly, paper advantages can evaporate if you are held on the ground or slowed up inflight by air traffic controller or need to vector around the weather.
+During the climb and descent, jets are not flying at maximum speeds and in congested areas after takeoff and on the approach you will like find yourself in an aerial parade of aircraft everyone flying at the same speed.